 Policy coordination

-While there is a high degree of disapproval in society toward bribery, “wasta” – patronage and nepotism leading to personal gains – is not viewed as corruption.
-On the contrary, social and tribal relations are viewed as central to maintaining the social fabric.
-Maintaining confidence and secrecy is vital in these transactions.
-High-ranking officials are rarely prosecuted, and the ruling family is viewed as exempt.
+Although society largely disapproves of bribery, “wasta” – that is, patronage and nepotism practices that lead to personal gain – is not viewed as corruption.
+By contrast, social and tribal relations are seen as central to maintaining the social fabric.
+Confidence and secrecy are vital to these transactions.

 Anti-corruption policy

-Given Qatar’s status as an absolute monarchy, true democratization is not sought by the country’s leaders.
-However, while lip service is often paid to democracy, consultation forms an integral part of the political culture.
-Reforms are initiated by the ruling family, mainly in a top-down manner by the emir and some key family members.
-Though the expression of public discontent with the Al Thani regime is rare, there has been some grumbling following the failure of Qatar’s ambitious foreign policy and the negative publicity in the aftermath of the award of the 2022 FIFA World Cup.
-Also, Islamists and conservatives have criticized certain reforms, such as selling alcohol and the empowerment of women.
-While regular surveys among citizens yield high levels of support for democracy, they also show high levels of support for most government institutions, indicating a general interest in having a stake in the country’s future rather than a specific interest in reshaping political institutions in the monarchy.
-Given the prevalence of or preference for falsification in autocratic societies, the validity and reliability of these surveys should be taken with a grain of salt.
+Given Qatar’s status as an authoritarian monarchy, the country’s leaders do not seek true democratization.
+However, while rhetoric valorizing democracy is often no more than lip service, consultation is integral to the political culture.
+Reforms are initiated by the ruling family, mainly by the emir and some key family members in a top-down manner.
+Although public expressions of discontent with the Al Thani regime are rare, there was some grumbling following the failure of Qatar’s ambitious foreign policy, in response to the negative publicity after the country was awarded the 2022 World Cup, and ahead of the 2021 Shura elections.
+Islamists and conservatives have also criticized certain reforms, such as rules allowing the sale of alcohol and regulations empowering women.
+Although regular surveys of citizens show high levels of support for democracy, they also reveal high levels of support for most government institutions, indicating a general interest in having a stake in the country’s future rather than a specific interest in reshaping political institutions in the monarchy.

-Qatar’s economy is getting more and more integrated into the global economic system and further diversified as a result of the blockade.
+Qatar’s economy is becoming increasingly integrated into the global economic system and has further diversified as a result of the blockade.
 The leadership is well aware that the current rentier economy will not last forever.
-Thus, reforms are underway to drive the market into a more mature stage, and the country’s efforts are acknowledged and praised by actors such as the IMF.
-Political leaders and the business class (in the absence of political parties and civil society organizations) support such reforms as long as they do not hurt the privileges of the citizen population.
-The blockade, seen as an illegitimate intrusion by foreign powers into the country’s affairs, has brought Qatari society closer together and reinforced the existing consensus on the direction of the country.
+As a result, reforms are underway to move the economy to a more mature stage, and the country’s efforts in this regard have been acknowledged and praised by actors such as the IMF.
+Political leaders and the business class (in the absence of political parties and civil society organizations) support such reforms as long as they do not harm the privileges of the citizen population.
+The blockade and to a lesser degree the international pressure brought on by the World Cup were seen as illegitimate intrusions by foreign powers into the country’s affairs.
+These stressors have brought Qatari society closer together and reinforced the existing consensus on the direction of the country.

 Consensus on goals

-While local religious ‘ulama play no particular role in Qatar, traditional tribalism and kinship loyalties are still important to many Qataris.
-According to a 2015 SESRI survey, 99.5% of Qataris consider themselves socially conservative.
-There is no consolidated group of reformers outside the ruling system and, given the high standard of living enjoyed by most Qataris, it is unlikely that public pressure for democratization will increase.
-This situation has become even more pronounced since the emir gained even more popularity following his management of the blockade.
-The blockade has also fostered a greater sense of “citizenship” among many Qataris and an increasing popular feeling that it might be crucial for Qatar to take its fate in its own hands.
-However, even if this development continues, demands for change would be careful and gradual, at best.
+While local ‘ulama play no particular role in Qatar, traditional tribalism and kinship loyalties remain important to many Qataris.
+According to a 2023 SESRI survey, 99.6% of Qataris consider themselves to be socially conservative.
+There is no consolidated group of reformers outside the ruling system, and given the high standard of living enjoyed by most Qataris, it is unlikely that public pressure for democratization will increase.
+This situation has become even more pronounced since the emir gained popularity following his handling of the GCC blockade.
+The blockade also fostered a greater sense of “citizenship” among many Qataris, as well as a growing popular feeling that it might be crucial for Qatar to take its fate into its own hands.
+The broad agreement on the abolishment of the Shura Council elections – as shown by the referendum results – is a manifestation of popular trust in the government, and has further deprioritized electoral processes and the accountability associated with them.
+Qataris remain invested in their politics; however, participation in majalis is regarded as a democratic practice that is sufficient and more suitable for the emirate.

 Anti-democratic actors

-Surrounded by countries with massive sectarian cleavages, Qatar has been able to consolidate its citizens into one group irrespective of their religious orientation and the process of nurturing a cohesive national identity has been catalyzed by the external pressure brought on by the diplomatic crisis with its neighbors.
+Surrounded by countries with massive sectarian cleavages, Qatar has managed to consolidate its citizens into a single group regardless of their religious orientation.
+The process of nurturing a cohesive national identity has been catalyzed by external pressure brought on by the Gulf crisis and the international criticism leveled at the country before and during the 2022 World Cup.
 Shi’a Muslims, who face persecution in Saudi Arabia and Bahrain, are well integrated into Qatar’s society.
 They include prominent businessmen and are avid supporters of the current ruling family.
-Social- or cleavage-based conflicts are hence mostly unknown in Qatar.
+Social or cleavage-based conflicts are thus largely absent in Qatar.
+The conflict ignited by the Shura elections unearthed latent tensions regarding different classes of citizenship, but it was not allowed to polarize society.
+The abolition of future Shura elections, coupled with the simultaneous removal from the constitution of categorical differences between “naturalized” and “original” citizens – while a step away from electoral democracy – proved to be an effective solution, with more than 90% of the voters agreeing with the changes, at least for the time being.

-The only real concern is the poor treatment of low and semi-skilled migrant workers, repeatedly highlighted by human rights organizations and labor unions.
-Since migrant workers are not regarded as a regular part of the body politic, this issue is not regarded as a societal cleavage and there are few incentives to improve the situation of the workers, except for international pressure.
-Nonetheless, there has been significant progress in that area in the last few years.
+The primary concern, however, remains the poor treatment of low- and semiskilled migrant workers, an issue that has been repeatedly highlighted by human rights organizations and labor unions.
+Because migrant workers are not seen as a regular part of the body politic, the issue is not considered a societal cleavage, and there are few incentives apart from international pressure to improve workers’ conditions.
+Nonetheless, there has been some progress in this area in recent years.

 Cleavage / conflict management

-As punishment for their presumed involvement in a 1996 coup attempt, more than 5,000 members of the al-Murrah tribe were temporarily stripped of their Qatari citizenship in 2005.
-It was returned to all but 200, including members of the al-Ghufran clan who remain stateless today, meaning that they are excluded from the local labor market and are not entitled to Qatar’s comprehensive social services.
-The government has not suggested any reconciliation options to them yet.
-21 members of the al-Murrah who were in prison since the coup attempt were pardoned in 2010 and flown to Saudi Arabia.
-The issue resurfaced during the conflict with Saudi Arabia and the UAE in 2017, when Qatar stripped 55 members of their citizenship following their alliance with Saudi Arabia and criticism of the government by a tribal leader.
-Apart from this, no major historical injustices have happened in the modern history of Qatar.
+As punishment for their presumed involvement in a 1996 coup attempt, more than 5,000 members of the Al Murrah tribe were temporarily stripped of their Qatari citizenship in 2005.
+Citizenship was restored to all but 200, including members of the al-Ghufran clan who remain stateless today.
+This means they are excluded from the local labor market and are ineligible for Qatar’s comprehensive social services.
+The government has not yet proposed any reconciliation options to them.
+Twenty-one members of the Al Murrah tribe who had been in prison since the coup attempt were pardoned in 2010 and flown to Saudi Arabia.
+The issue resurfaced during the conflict with Saudi Arabia and the UAE in 2017, when Qatar stripped 55 of the tribe’s members of citizenship following their alliance with Saudi Arabia and a tribal leader’s criticism of the government.
+While the conflict eased, tensions re-erupted after passage of a restrictive election law in the lead-up to the Shura elections in October 2021, which left thousands of “nationalized” citizens (many of them Al Murrah tribe members) unable to vote or run for office.
+This ultimately triggered protests in August – September 2021.
+Four protesters were sentenced to prison, with two, both members of that tribe, receiving life sentences.
+Khalifa bin Hamad Al Thani, the emir’s brother, has visited the tribe to alleviate tensions, and the government conducted a constitutional referendum that – while abolishing Shura elections – also removed some key differences between naturalized and original citizens, enabling naturalized citizens to be appointed to the Shura Council, for example.
+Otherwise, no major historical injustices have occurred in Qatar’s modern history.

 Reconciliation

-Qatar has sought international assistance in order to develop the nation and prepare it for a post-oil period.
-Several international top universities have been invited to open campuses in Education City, schools and health care services have been revamped with international expertise (although the results sometimes draw stark criticism from independent scholars and observers).
-Moreover, the multi-billion-dollar infrastructure projects underway in the country, including the ambitious Doha Metro system that launched in 2019, tram lines connecting Education City that will also transport football fans to their destinations in 2022, and a new railway system meant to connect Qatar to other GCC countries have been awarded through international tenders, bringing renowned international companies to the country (e.g., Siemens, Hyundai and Deutsche Bahn).
+Qatar has sought international assistance to develop the nation and prepare for a post-oil era.
+Several top international universities have been invited to open campuses in Education City, and schools and health care services have been revamped with international expertise (although the results have at times drawn sharp criticism from independent scholars and observers).
+Moreover, multibillion-dollar infrastructure projects in the country – including the ambitious Doha Metro, which launched in 2019; tram lines connecting Education City that also transported football fans to their destinations in 2022; and a railway system planned for 2030 to connect Qatar to other GCC countries – have been awarded through international tenders, bringing high-profile international companies to the country.

 Effective use of support